Why, Hello Leicestershire: Notes on Suddenly Moving to Middle England

 Kevin and his Authentic TCM Health Hammer

-12 thoughts on “Why, Hello Leicestershire: Notes on Suddenly Moving to Middle England”
+12 responses to “Why, Hello Leicestershire: Notes on Suddenly Moving to Middle England”

 It sounds like even I’d have trouble down there.
 Belvoir = Beaver?
 Then again we have a road called Cold Bath Road, which everyone pronounces as ‘Coal Bath’…the ‘d’ in cold just disappears!